jonahschlie/mini-gpt/README.md

 ---

 ###### gpt/main.py
-In the `main.py` for our GPT milestone we implemented three main functionalities:
+In the `main.py` for our GPT milestone I implemented three main functionalities:
 1. Train and evaluate the GPT model.
 2. Generate text using the trained GPT model.
 3. Run a simple hyperparameter sweep over different context lengths (`block_size`).